 What the heck is a proxy server, you ask?

-In it’s organic form, A proxy server is an intermediary server between client and the interner.
-Proxy servers offers the following basic functionalities:
+In its an organic form, A proxy server is an intermediary server between the client and the internet.
+Proxy servers offer the following basic functionalities:

 Firewall and network data filtering.